gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Description

 The description is an optional section that describes the stack.
-You can put anything you want here.

-We recommend adding a description of how to use the template, what it is about, and anything else that is useful.
-This makes it easier to share with others and reminds you what the template does in case you have not used it for a while.
+We recommend adding a description of how to use the template, what it is about, any other useful information.
+This makes it easier to share with others and However, it makes sense, because the template can be described in its basic features and any special features can be pointed out directly.

 You can also add comments by starting them with the *\#* character.
 It can be used to temporarily disable lines, or to add more documentation to the template.